miapurva/ICG-LAB/README.md

 - [x] Intersected colored rectangles

 WebGL
-- [ ] Jumping balls with different colors and shades, coming from far away(horizon) to the user
+- [x] Jumping balls with different colors and shades, coming from far away(horizon) to the user
 - [ ] Design a nice coloured Saree with good design supposed by textures and shades and Fractal Graphixs
-- [ ] Rotating three dimensional cube with each face has an image.
+- [x] Rotating three dimensional cube with each face has an image.
 Here Six faces will have six images in total.
 This is like a six face dice in which each face is past with a printed image/photo.
 When dice rolled, the images do roll.

+Animation
+-[ ] 3 minute Animation in WebGL